CornellDataScience/compilAR/README.md

 mpirun -n 8 ./stragglar_8gpu 1073741824 stragglar 10 100.0
 ```

-In this mode, rank N-1 is always the straggler regardless of physical GPU placement, and the delay is injected via `gpu_sleep_kernel`.
+In this mode, rank N-1 is always the straggler regardless of physical GPU placement, and the delay is simulated via `gpu_sleep_kernel`.

 **Binary arguments:** `<buffer_bytes> <algorithm> <num_iters> <sleep_ms>`